 CCM takes reasonable steps to ensure that personal data is accurate, complete, and up to date.
 CCM may also contact individuals from time to time to check whether their details have changed.
 If CCM is unable to confirm that the personal data it holds about an individual or client is accurate, complete, and up to date, it will be purged from the system.
 We encourage individuals to stay in touch, and update their details with us on a regular basis in order to receive the best service from us.

 CCM treats all data breaches seriously and has step-by-step procedures that are followed in the instance of a data breach occurring.
-Serious breaches are to be reported to the Data Protection Office of Ireland and investigated within 72 hours.
-If a data subject is at a higher risk of a data breach (e.g. transmitting data to a third country), they will be informed of such risks.
-A record of all data breaches is maintained.
+Serious breaches are to be reported to the Data Protection Office of Ireland and are investigated within 72 hours.

 While all precautions are taken, information CCM receives via the internet cannot be guaranteed as secure.
 Any submission of information to CCM by this means is at the data subject’s own risk.
 CCM will utilise security features once data has been transmitted successfully.